Engineering

 )

 The filter is applied inside the Knowledge Base retrieval.
 Bedrock returns only chunks from documents whose metadata satisfies the filter.
 The agent's reasoning model never sees the chunks the user is not authorised to see, which closes the leak at the retrieval layer rather than relying on the model to be diligent about authorisation in its output.
+The librarian does not hand you the wrong book and ask you to politely give it back.
+The librarian does not let you into the wrong stack in the first place.

-The filter expression supports andAll, orAll, equals, notEquals, in, notIn, lessThan, greaterThan, startsWith, listContains.
+The filter expression supports andAll, orAll, equals, notEquals, in, notIn, lessThan, greaterThan, startsWith, and listContains.
 Composable enough for the kinds of access-control rules a real enterprise needs.

 For SaaS or shared-tenancy deployments, the architectural pattern depends on whether the corpus is shared or strictly partitioned.